 Last updated August 18th, 2023.

-Cambodia, a small nation of under 16 million people, probably is not the first place you would consider buying property in.
+Cambodia, a relatively small nation of under 17 million inhabitants, probably isn’t the first place you would consider buying real estate.

 Thoughts of genocide and the Khmer Rouge might enter your mind when “Cambodia” is mentioned.
 That’s almost certainly the case if you aren’t so familiar with Cambodia or its recent history of growth.

 While this country in the heart of Southeast Asia had its problems in the past, over four decades have passed since the Khmer Rouge era.

 Today, we’ll look at several types of data including rental yields in major cites like Phnom Penh and Siem Reap, comparative analysis with other Asian markets, along with Cambodia’s wider economic fundamentals.

 Southeast Asia’s Strongest Economy

 A good property market demands a robust economy too.
 For its part, Cambodia’s economy is among the best in the whole region.

 Cambodia is growing at a quick yet sustainable pace.
 Their GDP rose by 6.9% on average during the 2010s, ranking as the second fastest growing in Southeast Asia behind an otherwise noncompetitive Laos.

 Not only that, but Cambodia claims a history of strong growth which hasn’t slowed down in decades.
 They skipped the Asian Financial Crisis of the 1990s, missed the tech bubble during the early 2000s, and outgrew the 2008 Global Recession.

 Cambodia managed this while achieving GDP growth beyond 7% per year on average as well.

 A chart showing Cambodia’s GDP growth over the past decade.
 Like other frontier markets, the nation has largely been immune to global economic turmoil while sustaining annual growth above 7%.

 Obviously, there isn’t such thing as a “recession-proof economy”.
 Every country has problems while each investment has its risks.